aelagrassa/simone/README.md

 Enjoy your warm and fuzzies for helping the network as well as enjoy some SMN as compensation

 ## **Other Useful Notes**
+### Installing the Simone GUI Wallet###
+If you have a GUI and are interested in a more user-friendly alternative to Simone's **simplewallet** consider compiling and installing the Simone GUI wallet.
+Instructions can be found [here](https://github.com/aelagrassa/simonewallet).

 ### Running Simone on boot as a service in Ubuntu
 \
 Create the required service file.